Updated May 2026 · Tracking 60+ open-weight coding models

 Open Source

-Fully transparent - includes model weights, training code, datasets, and documentation.
+Fully transparent — includes model weights, training code, datasets, and documentation.
 You can inspect, modify, and understand exactly how the model was built.
-Examples include smaller research models and community projects.
+Examples include OpenCoder, StarCoder2, and IBM Granite Code.

 Open Weight

-Model weights available - you can download and run the model, but training code and datasets may not be public.
-License terms vary: Apache 2.0 and MIT are highly permissive, while other model licenses add usage, distribution, or attribution rules.
+Model weights available — you can download and run the model, but training code and datasets may not be public.
+License terms vary: Apache 2.0 and MIT are highly permissive; Modified MIT and bespoke model licenses add usage, distribution, or attribution rules.

-The Bottom Line: Both open-source and open-weight models give you freedom from single-vendor lock-in.
+The bottom line: both open-source and open-weight coding models give you freedom from single-vendor lock-in.
 You can run many of them locally, self-host them, use hosted endpoints, fine-tune within the license, or route them through Kilo Code alongside closed frontier models.

 Open-source and open-weight models are getting serious.
-Here's why developers are choosing them.
+Here’s why developers are choosing them for production coding agents.

 Run Locally